deepray-AI/deepray/docs/tutorials/README.md

 ## How To Contribute

-Addons tutorials are created using [Google Colab](https://colab.research.google.com/) and the jupyter notebooks are saved to this directory in the repository.
+Deepray tutorials are created using [Google Colab](https://colab.research.google.com/) and the jupyter notebooks are saved to this directory in the repository.
 To do this, follow the below steps: